Maoyeedy/Qiyu_UnityProject/README.md

 4. Models may randomly disappear when switching camera.

 ### Get the project
-As the repo is only 300MB, Git LFS won't be needed.
+As the repo is sub 300MB, Git LFS won't be needed.
 You can directly clone or download repo as zip.
 ```bash
 git clone https://github.com/Maoyeedy/Qiyu_UnityProject.git
 ```